World Mental Health Day

 Want to know how our mood and emotions affect our weight?
 Read on as we reveal the connections between mood and food.

-Check out the video below where NHS Doctor, Dr Frankie Jackson-Spence shares her tips on living a happy life this International Day of Happiness.
+Check out the video below where NHS Doctor, Dr Frankie Jackson-Spence shares her tips on living a happy life this World Mental Health Day.

 How does mood affect our daily life?

-The good news is that, oftentimes, it doesn’t take a lot to cheer us up.
+The good news is that it doesn’t take a lot to cheer us up.
 Even something as little as finding a £1 in your supermarket trolley, or having a delicious sweet treat can boost our mood .